Certificate in Digital Media + Design Course Outline

 This is an introduction to principles and processes of publication design with a focus on a specific audience.
 Students will develop an understanding of functionality in graphic design and compositional strategies related to page layout.

-A one-week block course with a focus on critical studies and collaborative work-making related to contextual themes.
-Students will have the opportunity to explore with the generation of creative concepts from a body of research that translates into a collaborative art and design project developed with their peers.
+A block course with a focus on critical students and collaborative work-making related to contextual themes.
+Students will have the opportunity to explore the generation of creative concepts from a body of research that translates into a collaborative art and design project developed with their peers.

-A one-week block course with a focus on portfolio design and exhibition practices.
-The course aims to provide students with an opportunity to bring together all creative works generated from the Certificate in Digital Media and Design programme to be collated into a conclusive showcase of their work.
+A block course with a focus on portfolio design and exhibition practices.
+The course aims to provide students with an opportunity to bring together all creative works generated from the Certificate in Digital Media + Design programme to be collated into a conclusive showcase of their work.

 Key Information for Students